 Many alcoholic drinks are clarified using animal products such as blood, chitin, egg albumen, isinglass, and modified casein.
 However, there are also many alcoholic drinks that are suitable for vegans.
-Spirits are often vegan, though you will still need to check for non-vegan ingredients.
+Spirits are almost always vegan.
+Cider and beer are usually vegan, especially if they’re cloudy.
 Beer from microbreweries is more likely to be vegan as it is less likely to have been filtered or contain preservatives.
 Companies have to list dairy, egg or fish products involved in processing the drink on the label, however, ingredients such as gelatine do not have to be listed.
 You can always call the company and check if any such products are involved in your favourite drink, or search with Google.

 For a comprehensive list see www.barnivore.com.